-NOTE: The correct grade and subject must be provided for grade-appropriate testlets to be delivered in Student Portal.
-If a student has been rostered to the incorrect grade and has started testing, the student will need to begin testing all over in the correct grade.
+NOTE: The student must be enrolled in the correct grade for grade-appropriate testlets to be delivered in Student Portal.
+If a student was enrolled in the incorrect grade and has started testing, after the student's enrollment record is corrected, the student will need to begin testing all over again.
 Previously completed testlets may no longer be available.